uwcartlab/webmapping/Chapter03/readme.md

         window.onload = jsAjax();

-Instead of our JSON data, the Fetch request returns a full [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.
-While this object tells us some interesting things about the status of our request, it's not actually usable until we parse it (Example 3.1).
+Instead of our JSON data, the `fetch()` request returns a full [`response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.
+While this object tells us some interesting things about the status of our request, it is not actually usable until we parse it (Example 3.1).

 ![figure3.3.1.png](img/figure3.3.1.png)

-###### Figure 3.1: The DOM tab showing properties of the Response object
+###### Figure 3.1: The DOM tab showing properties of the `response` object

-However, if we simply try to parse the data in the same callback function using `json()`, we'll get a strange result.
-(Example 3.2; Figure 3.2).
+However, if we simply try to parse the data in the same callback function using `json()`, we will get a strange result (Example 3.2; Figure 3.2).

 ###### Example 3.2: Attempting to print the response data to the console in _main.js_